maxbbraun/thermal-face/README.md

 # Thermal Face

-Fast face detection in thermal images

-> TODO: Write summary (referencing [Fever](https://github.com/maxbbraun/fever)).
+**Thermal Face** is a machine learning model for fast face detection in thermal images.
+It was built for [**Fever**](https://github.com/maxbbraun/fever), the contactless fever thermometer with auto-aim.

 ## Inference

-Face detection is optimized for edge devices such as [Coral](https://coral.ai/docs/accelerator/get-started/).
+The face detection model is using [TensorFlow Lite](https://www.tensorflow.org/lite) for optimal performance on mobile/edge devices.
+The recommended inference setup is a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with a [Coral USB Accelerator](https://coral.ai/docs/accelerator/get-started/).

-Inference from Python can be done manually using the [TF Lite API](https://www.tensorflow.org/lite/guide/python) or more easily using the [Edge TPU API](https://coral.ai/docs/edgetpu/api-intro/):
+The following is an example for inference from Python on an image file using the compiled model [`thermal_face_automl_edge_l_edgetpu.tflite`](thermal_face_automl_edge_l_edgetpu.tflite) and the [Edge TPU API](https://coral.ai/docs/edgetpu/api-intro/):

 ```bash
 pip3 install Pillow